jsocol/django-ratelimit/README.rst

 Django settings file:

 ``RATELIMIT_DISABLE_ALL``:
-    Set to True to disable rate-limiting across the board.
+    Set to True to disable rate-limiting across the board. *False*
-    *Default: False*

 Examples